QAston/md-wiki-public/software-eng/tools/kubernetes.md

 ```
 - files changed locally will be uploaded, unless added to .stignore
     - okteto up -l debug to see upload debugging
-    - upload issues are usually caused by weird/big directories
+    - upload issues are usually caused by weird/big directories, remove unnecessary dirs and try again
 - ports defined in manifest will be forwarded to local machine
 - see [okteto in vscode](./vscode.md) to debug from inside a container instead of using port forwarding, as well as using container build env and others